surfly/docs/tutorial/chapter1.md

 #### Create your own button{#startButton}

-We'd like to create our own button to start a [co-browsing session](https://www.surfly.com/) so that we can customise it and control its behaviour more easily.
+We'd like to create our own button to start a [co-browsing session](https://www.surfly.com/) so that we can customize it and control its behaviour more easily.

 First of all, if you have followed the previous steps and added the basic Surfly button to your website, make sure you remove this code and replace it with the following.